Dovecot Leaflet (low resolution) 450kb

 Plaque restoration (left 1970, middle 2000, right 2006)

-Planning Applications were made see SCDC planning applications or this link
+Planning Applications were made see SCDC planning applications

 Some more villagers actively helping would be good, especially those that benefit from the path across the meadow to the village hall!.